markconcha0214-ai/n8nblogsamples/blog-post.md

 ### Getting Started

-To get started with machine learning you need to know python programming language and understand basic statistics and linear algebra and calculus.
+To get started with machine learning, you need to know the following:
+- Python programming language
+- Basic statistics
+- Linear algebra
+- Calculus

 Here's what you should learn first: